The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Pairing phase diagram: spin-polarized vortex lattices

-The superfluid is divided into a number of phases with either gradually varying polarization, or polarization saturated at an integer number of spins per vortex.
+The superfluid is divided into a hierarchy of phases with either gradually varying polarization (SF-M), or polarization saturated at an integer number of spins per vortex (SF-I).
 The unpaired polarized atoms form a Fermi surface in the former case, and a band-insulator in the latter case.
-At least some of the ``metal-insulator'' transitions are first order in terms of the superfluid order parameter, which allows them to persist at finite temperatures despite the loss of the sharp distinction between ``metals'' and ``insulators'' of the vortex core fermions.
-The phase diagram contains a sequence of quantum tri-critical points where the transitions between atomic quantum Hall insulators meet the first and second order superfluid-insulator transitions.
-The superfluid boundary retains its pair-breaking first order transitions below some finite temperatures.
+The superfluid order parameter changes abruptly across some ``metal-insulator'' transitions, making them first order, while in other cases the present numerical calculation could not find such abrupt changes (they might exist in a larger space of order parameters than the one explored).
+This is best seen in Fig.\ref{phdiag3d}.
+First order transitions are very important since their manifestations are the most visible sharp features in experiments which can persist up to finite critical temperatures.
+Note that without jumps in the order parameter the $T=0$ ``metal-insulator'' transitions would broaden into crossovers at finite temperatures.
+Previous studies did not put emphasis on these features because they did not solve for the order parameter in the deep quantum limit.
+The $T=0$ phase diagram contains a sequence of quantum tri-critical points where the transitions between atomic quantum Hall insulators meet the first and second order superfluid-insulator transitions.
+The superfluid boundary also retains its pair-breaking first order transitions below some finite temperatures.

-Interestingly, Zeeman effect can produce FFLO superfluids condensed in higher bosonic Landau levels \cite{Matsuda}.
-Typically, one Landau level is much more populated than the other ones, as shown in Fig.\ref{PhaseDiagram} (a) and (c).
-Higher Landau levels can become favored at large $h$ because they introduce additional vortex-antivortex pairs and therefore have larger regions of suppressed superfluidity where local spin polarization can be significant (see Fig.\ref{VortexLattice}).
-Structural transitions of the vortex lattice within the same Landau level are also found in the saddle point approximation, but quantum fluctuations of the order parameter generate familiar logarithmic ``Coulomb'' forces between vortices which generally act to stabilize the hexagonal Abrikosov lattice if it occurs in the lowest Landau level.
+Zeeman effect can produce superfluids condensed in higher ($n \ge 1$) bosonic Landau levels \cite{Matsuda2007}.
+These are FFLO states in the presence of a vortex lattice.
+Typically, one Landau level is much more populated than the other ones, and the map of FFLO states is shown in Fig.\ref{PhaseDiagramFFLO}.
+Higher Landau levels are favored at large $h$ because they introduce $n$ additional vortex-antivortex pairs per vortex and hence have larger regions of suppressed superfluidity where local spin polarization can congregate.
+The presence of extra vortex-antivortex pairs spatially modifies superfluid density and allows a simple visual determination of the dominant bosonic Landau level as demonstrated in Fig.\ref{VortexLattice}.

+Vortex lattice structural transitions within the same Landau level are also found in the saddle point approximation due to complicated inter-vortex forces mediated by fermionic degrees of freedom \cite{Stojanovic2007}.
+We do not show these structural transitions because quantum fluctuations of the order parameter generate familiar logarithmic ``Coulomb'' forces between vortices (known from Landau-Ginzburg theory) which dominate at low densities and act to stabilize the hexagonal Abrikosov lattice if it occurs in the lowest Landau level.